edchubbub/sblendor/ERRORS.md

 - Error: ERROR com.sblendor.BoardGame$ - Supervisor StopSupervisor saw failure: Default journal plugin is not configured, see 'reference.conf' java.lang.IllegalArgumentException: Default journal plugin is not configured, see 'reference.conf'
-- Casue: When creating an ESB archi app and no "journal" settings was set
+- Cause: When creating an ESB archi app and no "journal" settings was set